Kat-zorn/Kat-zorn.github.io/blogs/002-Double-ended-queue.md

 }
 ```

-Although the `length` function is now a bit more convoluted, it won't actually be called while `push`ing and `pop`ping, so it doesn't matter all too much.
+Although the `length` function is now a bit more convoluted, it won‘t actually be called while `push`ing and `pop`ping, so it doesn‘t matter all too much.
 On top of that, everything is still in (amortized) constant time.
 The `extend` method, on the other hand, does get called while `push`ing, and it gets the same complications as the `length` function.
 Its new implementation is as follows:

 ```C++